rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 It is Python's way of saying: "I got to the end of the line (EOL) without finding an matching end quote".

 ## Comments {-}
-You have already seen that Python reads and executes one line of code at a time until your program has no more lines of code.
+You have already learnt that Python reads and executes one line of code at a time until your program has no more lines of code.

 However, we can make a line invisible to Python by putting a `#` symbol in front of it, like this: